-Nancy began mediating conflict in 1988 and has worked with a range of disputes.
+Nancy began mediating conflict in 1988.
 Over the past two decades, she has focused her practice on domestic and workplace contexts.
-Nancy comes to mediation from a communication perspective, having completed a Masters degree in Interpersonal and Intercultural Communication from the University of New Mexico.
+Nancy comes to the practice of mediation from a communication perspective, having completed a Masters degree in Interpersonal and Intercultural Communication from the University of New Mexico.

-Mediation is a problem-solving process that gives control over the outcome to the parties most effected by the dispute.
-A mediator's role is to guide the parties in conflict through the decision-making process.
-A mediator helps parties express what matters most, overcome communication barriers that block the way for mutual understanding, and move toward settlement agreements that meet the interests of both sides in the dispute.
+Mediation is a problem-solving process that gives all decision-making control to the parties most effected by the dispute.
+A mediator's role is to guide the parties in conflict through the decision-making process, help parties understand and express what matters most, overcome communication barriers that block the way for understanding, and move toward settlement agreements that meet the interests of both sides in the dispute.

 Nancy mediates from a client-centered perspective, honoring the first principle of mediation, self determination.
-She always respects the clients' interests and decisions.
-While clients retain control over final decisions, she helps them overcome barriers to understanding and challenges thinking to reveal contradictions and inconsistencies as a way to help clients see the situation from different perspectives.
+She always honors the clients' interests and decisions.
+While clients always retain control over final decisions, she helps them overcome barriers to understanding and challenges thinking to reveal contradictions and inconsistencies.